yangashley/task-list-api/ada-project-docs/wave_01.md

 - description to hold details about the task
 - an optional datetime that the task is completed on

 Our goal for this wave is to be able to create, read, update, and delete different tasks.
+We will create RESTful routes for this different operations.

 # Requirements